Catepanate of Italy

 The Catepanate of Italy (Katepaníkion Italías) was a province (theme) of the Byzantine Empire, that existed from c.
 965 until 1071.
 It was headed by a governor (katepano) with both civil and military powers.
 At its greatest extent, it comprised mainland Italy south of a line drawn from Monte Gargano to the Gulf of Salerno.
-North of that line, Amalfi and Naples also maintained allegiance to Byzantine Emperors through the katepano.
+North of that line, the Tyrrhenian duchies of Amalfi and Naples also maintained a volatile allegiance to Byzantine Emperors through the katepano.
 The Italian region of Capitanata derives its name from the term katepanikion (a province under the jurisdiction of katepano).